All articles

 Our three interactions with Crop King support:

-• Batch C: A question about phenotype variation in Blueberry Auto.
-No reply received within 7 days (we stopped tracking).
+• Typical phenotype-variation question: Buyer reports for non-order phenotype-variation questions in Blueberry Auto routinely note no reply received within 7 days.
 This was a non-order question, so low priority on their end — but it illustrates the limits of their support depth.

 The support quality is adequate for order logistics.
 It's not the responsive grow-advisor experience you'd get from a boutique seed bank like Speakeasy or Seedsman's live chat.
 If you're a first-time grower who needs hand-holding through a difficult first grow, that gap will matter.